SzymonPorzucek/Butlag/README.md

 The live version of the application is hosted at [butlag.com](https://butlag.com/).
 The contact section of the website is managed using PHP to handle form submissions and communications.

-Note:The PHP code is not included in the repository.
+Note: The PHP code is not included in the repository.

 ## Installation